yezyilomo/django-restql/README.md

      `GET /users/?your_favourite_name=[["id", "username"]]`

-* Customize how django-restql filter fields to include in a response.
+* Customize how it filter fields to include in a response.
     You can do this by inheriting DynamicFieldsMixin and override `list` and `retrieve` methods as shown below.

     ```python